magneticio/vamp.io/content/documentation/using-vamp/gateways-and-conditions.md

 1. by setting a **weight** in the percentage of traffic.
 2. by setting a **condition** condition to target specific traffic.
-3. by setting a **condition strength** in the percentage of traffic matching the condition conditions.
+3. by setting a **condition strength** in the percentage of traffic matching the condition.

 You can define gateways inline in a blueprint or store them separately under a unique name and just use that name to reference them from a blueprint.